-A patchwork of farms, streams and forest harbor populations of bog turtle.
+A patchwork of farms, streams and forest harbor populations of North America's smallest turtle.

-In southeastern Pennsylvania, small, spring-fed streams trickle down South Mountain towards the sandstone valley below.
-In scattered areas across the valley, the water collects to form soft, muddy “wet meadows” that contain clumps of grassy tussock sedges and other low-lying vegetation.
+In southeastern Pennsylvania, small, spring-fed mountain streams trickle down into the sandstone valley below.
+In scattered areas across the valley, the water collects to form soft, muddy wet meadows that contain clumps of grassy tussock sedges and other low-lying vegetation.
 This combination of natural elements, located at The Nature Conservancy's Acopian Preserve, creates ideal habitat for one of the state’s most important populations of federally endangered bog turtle.

-Prior to becoming a Nature Conservancy preserve, this patchwork of farmlands, streams and forest garnered interest from scientists when farming practices began to replace traditional grazing that once supressed trees and other vegetation that provided ideal conditions for bog turtles.
+Prior to becoming a TNC preserve, this patchwork of lands garnered interest from scientists when farming practices began to replace traditional grazing that once supressed trees and other vegetation that provided ideal conditions for bog turtles.
 In response, TNC acquired the property in 1989 and secured a conservation easement on 1.2 acres in 2000.